Explore 22 of Europe’s Most Beautiful Lakes

 Lake Balaton, Hungary

-20/30Known as the ‘Hungarian Sea’, Lake Balaton is the largest freshwater lake in Central Europe and, for a landlocked country, it makes for one incredible swimming spot.
+15/23Known as the ‘Hungarian Sea’, Lake Balaton is the largest freshwater lake in Central Europe and, for a landlocked country, it makes for one incredible swimming spot (expect temperatures of around 25C in summer).
 Glass-clear water fringed with sandy beaches, sprawling vineyards and rolling hills make Belaton – just an hour-and-a-half from Budapest by car – a worthy stop on your European road trip.

 Image credit: dudlajzov - stock.adobe.com